skel84/cluster-template/README.md

 3. Flash the Talos ISO or RAW image to a USB drive and boot from it on your nodes.

-4. Verify with `nmap`that all your nodes are available on your network before you move on.
-Replace `192.168.0.0/24` with the network your nodes are on.
+4. Verify with `nmap` that your nodes are available on the network.
+(Replace `192.168.1.0/24` with the network your nodes are on.)

     ```sh
-    nmap -Pn -n -p 50000 192.168.0.0/24 -vv | grep 'Discovered'
+    nmap -Pn -n -p 50000 192.168.1.0/24 -vv | grep 'Discovered'
     ```

 ### Stage 2: Local Workstation

+> [!TIP]
+> It is recommended to set the visibility of your repository to `Public` so you can easily request help if you get stuck.
-1. Create a new **public** repository by clicking the big green "Use this template" button at the top of this page.

-2. Use `git clone` to download **the repo you just created** to your local workstation and `cd` into it.
+1. Create a new repository by clicking the green `Use this template` button at the top of this page, then clone the new repo you just created and `cd` into it.
+Alternatively you can us the [GitHub CLI](https://cli.github.com/) ...

+    ```sh
+    export REPONAME="home-ops"
+    gh repo create $REPONAME --template ajaykumar4/cluster-template --disable-wiki --public --clone && cd $REPONAME
+    ```

-3. **Install** and **activate** [mise](https://mise.jdx.dev/) following the instructions for your workstation [here](https://mise.jdx.dev/getting-started.html).
+2. **Install** and **activate** [mise](https://mise.jdx.dev/) following the instructions for your workstation [here](https://mise.jdx.dev/getting-started.html).

-4. Use `mise` to install the **required** CLI tools:
+3. Use `mise` to install the **required** CLI tools:

    📍 _If `mise` is having trouble compiling Python, try running `mise settings python.compile=0` and try these commands again_

     ```sh
-    mise trust
-    mise install
-    mise run deps
+    mise trust && mise install && mise run deps
     ```

-### Stage 3: Template Configuration
+### Stage 3: Cloudflare configuration

-> [!IMPORTANT]
+> [!WARNING]
-> The [config.sample.yaml](./config.sample.yaml) file contains config that are **vital** to the template process.

-1. Generate the `config.yaml` from the [config.sample.yaml](./config.sample.yaml) configuration file:

-   📍 _If the below command fails `mise` is either not install or configured incorrectly._
+> If any of the commands fail with `command not found` or `unknown command` it means `mise` is either not install or configured incorrectly.

+1. Create a Cloudflare API token for use with cloudflared and external-dns by reviewing the official [documentation](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and following the instructions below.

+   - Click the blue `Use template` button for the `Edit zone DNS` template.
+   - Name your token `kubernetes`
+   - Under `Permissions`, click `+ Add More` and add permissions `Zone - DNS - Edit` and `Account - Cloudflare Tunnel - Read`
+   - Limit the permissions to a specific account and/or zone resources and then click `Continue to Summary` and then `Create Token`.
+   - **Save this token somewhere safe**, you will need it later on.

+2. Create the Cloudflare Tunnel:

     ```sh
+    cloudflared tunnel login
+    cloudflared tunnel create --credentials-file cloudflare-tunnel.json kubernetes
+    ```

+### Stage 4: Cluster configuration

+1. Generate the config files from the sample files:

+    ```sh
     task init
     ```

-2. Fill out the `config.yaml` configuration file using the comments in that file as a guide.
+2. Fill out `cluster.yaml` and `nodes.yaml` configuration files using the comments in those file as a guide.

-3. Template out all the configuration files:
+3. Template out the kubernetes and talos configuration files, if any issues come up be sure to read the error and adjust your config files accordingly.

     ```sh
     task configure